 There’s nothing scarier than the thought of your pet getting sick when you’re far from home.
 The NEA Pet Insurance Program, provided by PetsBest, makes sure you’re always covered so you don’t have to worry about the cost of care.
 You can visit any licensed veterinarian in the country—or the world.
 Depending on the plan you choose, PetsBest reimburses much of the cost for many medical procedures, such as X-rays, exams and surgery.
 You can even take a photo of your receipt and submit your claim online.
 And NEA members receive a 5% discount.

-Avoid fees for pet damage in hotel rooms
+Avoid fees for pet damage in hotel rooms and vacation rentals

 IF YOU’RE LEAVING YOUR PET AT HOME…